 - Ideal for trenchless installations.

-- Best For: Underground water, chemical transport, and gas lines.
+Best For: Underground water supply, chemical transport, and gas lines.

 10. Black Iron Pipes